 The quest for pinpointing the exact location of the Biblical Garden of Eden and the four rivers almost rivals the quest for the location of fabled Atlantis.
 And the theories that abound are almost as numerous as the interpretations of the seven days of Genesis.
 Before tackling this question let's review what is written in Genesis about the four rivers:

 10And a river went out of Eden to water the garden; and from thence it was parted, and became into four heads.
 11The name of the first is Pison: that is it which compasseth the whole land of Havilah, where there is gold; 12And the gold of that land is good: there is bdellium and the onyx stone.
 13And the name of the second river is Gihon: the same is it that compasseth the whole land of Ethiopia.
 14And the name of the third river is Hiddekel: that is it which goeth toward the east of Assyria.
 And the fourth river is Euphrates.

 (Genesis 2:10-14 KJV)

 For that reason, nobody has been able to look at modern maps of the regions mentioned in Genesis and figure out exactly where the Garden of Eden was, at least by the present topography of the lands of the Middle East.
 Only one river of the four, the Euphrates, is known by the same name in modern times.
-It presently originates in the mountains of Turkey and terminates when it flows together with the Tigris river near the Iraq/Kuwait border region.
+It presently originates in the mountains of Turkey and terminates when it merges with the Tigris River near the Iraq/Kuwait border region.
 Many have speculated that the Tigris is the river Hiddekel.

 This has led to speculation that the Garden of Eden was located somewhere in Turkey.
-This is assumed because the present headwaters of the Euphrates river originate in Turkey, as do the headwaters of the Tigris.
+This is assumed because the present headwaters of the Euphrates River originate in Turkey, as do the headwaters of the Tigris.

-You will notice that the present day headwaters of both the Tigris and Euphrates rivers originate very close to each other in mountainous terrain.
+You will notice that the present day headwaters of both the Tigris and Euphrates rivers originate in Turkey very close to each other in mountainous terrain.
 Logically, one would assume that if two of the rivers started there, the other two must have done so, as well, if Turkey was the location of Eden.
 Neither the Pison nor Gihon rivers are ever mentioned again in the Bible.
-However, the Hiddekel river is:
+However, the Hiddekel River is:

-And in the four and twentieth day of the first month, as I was by the side of the great river, which is Hiddekel;
+"And in the four and twentieth day of the first month, as I was by the side of the great river, which is Hiddekel;"

 (Daniel 10:4 KJV)